Glasgow Film Theatre: Films

 GFT screens a wide variety of international cinema, classic films and documentaries alongside locally made work and material aimed at a range of community groups.
 In total, it shows over 600 different films every year, of which 60% are foreign-language.

 In addition to daily screenings of films, GFT is host to a number of clubs and activities including a Film Discussion Group in the upstairs bar to discuss new mainstream and foreign-language releases.

-Since 2005, GFT has been home to the Glasgow Film Festival (GFF).
+Since 2005, GFT has been home to the Glasgow Film Festival.
 Held annually each February, the festival presents a programme of feature films, shorts, special events and live and interactive happenings from the GFT and other cinemas, galleries and unusual venues across the city.